juniq/yii2-helper-time/README.md

 # yii2-helper-time

 ## Description
-A useful helper function for time calculations - aspecially for durations - for Yii Framework 2.
+A useful helper function for time calculations - especially for durations - for Yii Framework 2.
 You can use the function `Time::formatDuration` to convert seconds into human readable duration strings like: 5 days 8 hours 19 minutes 11 seconds

 ## How to install